 - Use understandable words as “picture URL” and avoid pure combinations of characters and numbers.
 Use smart image file names for this, as WordPress uses this to generate the permalinks (under which the images “float around” on the web).
 The images only have a chance of ranking if they can be found on the Internet under an SEO-optimized link with the content.
 Many WordPress users get this wrong and miss out on another “ranking boost” in the Google image search.

-b) Always put hyphens between the words: Because of seo… quick … checklist.JPG or seo_quick_checklist.JPG cannot be captured by the search engine.
-So rather write seo-quick-checklist.JPG, because Google can read the individual words while crawling and recognize relevance to the topic.
+b) Always put hyphens between the words: Because of SEO… quick … checklist.JPG or seo_quick_checklist.JPG cannot be captured by the search engine.
+Rather, write SEO-quick-checklist.JPG because Google can read the individual words while crawling and recognizing relevance to the topic.

 - Video metadata: Always use a video title so that you can link to the content.
 The video description is also relevant, as it describes the content even more precisely and, thanks to a clever formulation, can increase the chance that someone will click on it (click rate increases!).
 Yoast can also help with a (chargeable) extension: